How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 Is the Gold Card different from the EB-5 investor visa?

 Yes.
 The EB-5 program is an established immigration pathway with published regulations, forms, and processing procedures.
-The Gold Card was proposed as a separate program with a higher investment threshold and was never formally implemented.
+The Gold Card is a separate program with tiered gift levels ($1M/$2M/$5M) and its own application process at trumpcard.gov.

-If you invested money through a promoter claiming to offer Gold Card access, consult an immigration attorney and potentially a securities attorney immediately.
+Only apply through the official portal at trumpcard.gov.
+If anyone claims to offer Gold Card access outside the official channels, consult an immigration attorney immediately.
 There have been reports of scams targeting individuals interested in the program.